nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Here for You
+  - title: Thine be the glory
-    video: dtj-G1gKnD8
+    video: DRWhlKcJw9U
-  - video: 7_dtbmVdQY4
+  - video: M3z5Mwoj_9Y
-    title: How great Thou art
+    title: This is amazing grace
-  - video: IcC1Bp13n_4
+  - video: aDQeREdlw_4
-    title: Who You say I am
+    title: You alone can rescue
-  - video: 03G52K9X2hQ
+  - video: LqBpifDpNKc
-    title: Light of the world
+    title: O praise the Name
 sermon:
-  video: vsd6ui4skp0
+  video: uZF-VXRhqA0
-  title: Palm Sunday
+  title: Easter Sunday
   intro: >-
-    It's the start of Easter week and in today's message Louise looks at the events surrounding the first Palm Sunday.
+    Happy Easter!
+In this week's message Jon reflects on the events of the first Easter and their significance to us today.
 blessing:
   heading: Benediction
   text: >-
-    Now to Him who is able to do immeasurably more than all we ask or imagine, according to His power that is at work within us, to Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
+    Now may the God of peace, who through the blood of the eternal covenant brought back from the dead our Lord Jesus, that great Shepherd of the sheep, equip you with everything good for doing His will, and may He work in us what is pleasing to Him, through Jesus Christ, to whom be glory for ever and ever.
 Amen.
 ---